-My research is a blend of thinking and doing, of the empirical and the constructive.
+Collopy's research is a blend of thinking and doing, of the empirical and the constructive.
 It is in four principal areas.
-For almost two decades I have been working on a basic problem in business forecasting — no single forecasting method performs well across all kinds of data and situations.
-That has produced an extensive program of research related to forecasting that has included work on expert systems development, assessment methodologies, statistical pattern recognition, and applications of neural networks.
-More recently, I have been involved in an efforts to conceptualize how to Manage by Designing, an approach to management that compliments the decision-oriented approach in wide use.
-My interest in design extends to the design of visualization instruments, including MIDI-based instruments that allow painters and artists to play with images in the way that musicians play sounds.
-Finally, I have done work related to how people use information in setting objectives and on how they perceive time when using information systems.
+For almost two decades, he has been working on a basic problem in business forecasting — no single forecasting method performs well across all kinds of data and situations.
+That has produced an extensive program of research related to forecasting that has included work on expert systems development, assessment methodologies, statistical pattern recognition and applications of neural networks.
+More recently, he has been involved in an efforts to conceptualize how to manage by designing, an approach to management that complements the decision-oriented approach in wide use.
+His interest in design extends to the design of visualization instruments.
+Finally, Collopy has done work related to how people use information in setting objectives and on how they perceive time when using information systems.

-I teach courses in systems thinking and how to manage by designing.
+Collopy teaches courses in technology, systems thinking and how to manage by designing.